Blossom expedition

-The Blossom Expedition was a collecting expedition that principally procured ornithological specimens from Africa, South America, and the islands of the South Atlantic Ocean for the collections of the Cleveland Museum of Natural History.
+The Blossom expedition was a collecting expedition that principally procured ornithological specimens from Africa, South America, and islands in the South Atlantic Ocean for the collections of the Cleveland Museum of Natural History in Cleveland, Ohio.
 The expedition was initiated by Leonard Sanford, with museum trustee Elizabeth Blossom serving as its eponymous benefactor.

 The expedition took place from 1923 to 1926, with a scientific crew led by ornithologist George Finlay Simmons.
 Their ship, the Blossom, was initially captained by Emery Gray, though he left later in the expedition.
 They ultimately brought thirteen thousand natural history specimens and thousands of photographs to the United States, despite challenges brought about by the physical limits of their ship, personnel changes, and severe weather.

-Background
+Conception

-Leonard Sanford, a surgeon and patron of ornithology, proposed collecting specimens of the world's birds to be shared by museums everywhere and brought the idea before Cleveland Museum of Natural History director Paul M. Rea in 1922.

-On March 7, 1923, museum trustees announced a two-year expedition with the purpose of bringing back ornithological specimens from islands of the South Atlantic Ocean, as well as other larger specimens.
+Leonard Cutler Sanford, a surgeon and patron of ornithology, proposed collecting bird specimens from across the world to be shared by museums and brought the idea before Cleveland Museum of Natural History director Paul M. Rea in 1922.
+In the spring of 1923, trustees of the museum announced a two-year expedition with the purpose of bringing back ornithological specimens, and other larger specimens, from islands in the South Atlantic Ocean.
 At the time, the American Museum of Natural History had initiated the Whitney South Sea Expedition, and the two museums planned to exchange material to enhance both collections.
 Elizabeth Bingham Blossom, a trustee of the Cleveland museum, was to finance the museum's expedition.

 Ship and crew

 Rea and the museum trustees selected George Finlay Simmons, an ornithologist and future president of the University of Montana, as the leader of the expedition.
 The scientific crew consisted of taxidermist Robert H. Rockwell, biologist Kenneth Cuyler, and field naturalist Allan Moses.
-To find a ship captain, the museum ran a newspaper advertisement titled "Man Inclined to Piracy Sought as Ship Captain: Skillful Seaman Wanted for Ornithological Expedition in South Atlantic", which ultimately resulted in the selection of Emery Gray.
+The museum ran a newspaper advertisement seeking a ship captain that was "Inclined to Piracy", which ultimately led to the selection of Emery Gray.
 Manuel Tomas Chantre, a former member of the United States Navy, served as the ship's navigator.
 John da Lomba, a Cape Verde native, assisted with sailing.
 They also brought along Carl T. Robertson, an associate editor from The Plain Dealer who was to chronicle the expedition, as well as a group of college-aged men.

-The expedition's ship was of the "old-fashioned windjammer" type, specifically a schooner, and was built in 1920.
+The expedition's ship, a schooner, was built in 1920.
 When she was purchased by the museum, her name was changed from the Lucy R to the Blossom, after Elizabeth Blossom.
 She was completely revamped with equipment necessary for a long expedition, including new sails and a motor for raising the anchor, and contained a cabin for living space, a darkroom, a room for drying specimens, and a radio room.
 Held in storage were "approximately one-and-one-half tons of food for each man" as well as coffee, tea, cocoa, and barrels containing 4500 gal of water.